movingelectrons/bash/README.md

 1. setup ssh keys
     * if copying keys over from old system, run 'add-ssh' after making sure permissions are right
     * if generating new keys, see bottom of this file
-2. make sure you have run 'sudo' lately so it doesn't ask for password
-3. then copy the following and paste into terminal
+2. then copy the following and paste into terminal

 ```bash
 sudo apt update